SultanAyubi360/SeekbarLibrary/README.md

 ### Step 1

-Add this in your root seetings.gradle at the end of repositories
+Add this in your root build.gradle at the end of repositories
 ```
 allprojects {
 		repositories {